jtn7/YWCC307-Project/README.md

 ## Endpoints
 `GET /problem ` - Returns a single random problem.

 `POST  /login` - Returns user ID and username only.
-Expects parameter 'username' in the HTTP body, in order to fetch user info.
+Expects parameter 'username' and 'profileImgID in the HTTP body, in order to fetch user info.
+If user not found in table, create new user

 `GET /user/<user_ID>` - Returns user info: username, points, streak, attempts.